-Theme Class number of times Description Frequency domain analysis 1 Basics of Fourier transformation is introduced.
-Modeling of structure - soil 1 Equation of motion of SR model is introduced and the integration method of system and time 1 the equation in time domain is explained. domain analysis Exercise of linear Small groups of students are exercised in elastic modeling of structures and seismic response 2 linear response analysis in time domain and frequency domain. analysis mear response anarysis in time domain and frequency domain.
+Theme Class number of times Description Frequency domain 1 Davis of Francis at the office of the david analysis 1 Basics of Fourier transformation is introduced.
+Modeling of structure - soil 1 Equation of motion of SR model is introduced and the integration method of system and time 1 the equation in time domain is explained. domain analysis Exercise of linear Small arround of students are everyised in electic modeling of structures and seismic response 2 Small groups of students are exercised in elastic modeling of structures and analysis linear response analysis in time domain and frequency domain.
 Prediction of ground motion by empirical 3 Empirical Green's function method is introduced to predict large earthquakes Green's function based on observed small earthquakes. method Seismic analysis 2 Seismic analysis method of layered half-space based on equivalent method of soil 2 linearization method is introduced.
-Nonlinear seismic Nonlinear modeling of etractures and the integration and iterative methods of analysis method of 2 Nonlinear modeling of structures and the integration and iterative methods of structures the nonlinear equation of motion in time domain are introduced.
+Nonlinear seismic Nonlinear modeling of structures and the integration and iterative methods of analysis method of 2 structures the nonlinear equation of motion in time domain are introduced.
 Exercise of nonlinear Small groups of students are exercised in the prediction of ground motion seismic response 3 generated by a specified seismic fault and the nonlinear response analysis of analysis structures and foundation.
 Achievement Check 1 All students give presentations and discussions.

-[Textbook] Not used; Class hand-outs are distributed when necessary.
+【Textbook】Not used; Class hand-outs are distributed when necessary.